 A Growth Mindset Beats a Fixed Mindset

-Throughout the book, Carol continually provides examples to help illustrate the difference between the two mindsets.
+Throughout the book, Carol continually provides examples to help illustrate the difference between the a growth mindset and a fixed mindset.
 This is helpful because it’s not as simple a concept as you would expect.
-Here are some of the passages I underlined that I found most useful:
+Here are some of the passages I underlined that I found most useful in explaining the difference:

 - “The growth mindset is based on the belief that your basic qualities are things you can cultivate….everyone can change and grow through application and experiment.”